 We have a 30-day return policy on electronics.
 If there is any malfunction, please return the item with the original copy of the receipt.

 What should I do if I feel I've been overcharged?

-That is incorrect.
+We do not sell expired food.
 All of our pantry foods have a best-before date, which is different from the expiry date.

-A "best-before" date tells you when the durable life period of a prepackaged food ends.
+A best before date tells you when the durable life period of a prepackaged food ends.
 Durable life is the anticipated amount of time that an unopened food product with proper storage will retain its:

 any other qualities claimed by the manufacturer